Matrix superpotentials and superintegrable systems for arbitrary spin: Integrable models for neutral vector bosons

 A more delicate question is related to the physical realizability of the vector field (\ref{E}) included into the interaction terms.
 If we suppose that it is the classical Maxwell electric field, the corresponding charge density should be proportional to $\texttt{div}{\bf E}=\frac1r$.
 Such charge density is seemed to be hardly realized experimentally.
 However, vector (\ref{E}) perfectly solves field equations of generalized Maxwell electrodynamics modified by presence of Chern-Simons term, and also equations of axion electrodynamics with trivial current and charge densities \cite{NKU}.

 Let us present one more expression of the interaction term via physical fields.
-Setting $\lambda=0, \mu=\omega$ and restricting ourselves to $\mu>0$ we can rewrite Hamiltonian (\ref{ps21}) in the following form: where ${\bf H}$ is the vector of magnetic field whose components are defined in equation (\ref{ps2a}).
+Setting $\lambda=0,\ \mu=\omega>0$ we can rewrite Hamiltonian (\ref{ps21}) in the following form: where ${\bf H}$ is the vector of magnetic field whose components are defined in equation (\ref{ps2a}).

 Notice that Hamiltonians (\ref{IHH}) and (\ref{rep1}) are unitary equivalent.
 Namely, where $s=1$.

 The last term in (\ref{rep1}) represents a nonlinear interaction with the well defined external magnetic field (\ref{ps2a}).
 This field solves the Maxwell equations with a constant straight line current.